Runic Wisdom

 This web site records progress in massive project centered around the study of ancient rune poems as wisdom poetry, especially the Old English Rune Poem.
 The project to study the Old English Rune Poem necessarily depends on other information, including early medieval English Catholicism and its roots and background, the Old English language, feudal socioeconomics, wisdom poetry, theologies, and so on.
 Consequently, the project has become large and complex

 This site is maintained by Gary Stanfield.
-You can contact him at “grystf@hotmail.com”.
-This page was last updated on 29 October 2023.
+You can contact him at “grystf at hotmail.com”.

-The Stanzas of the Old English Rune Poem, analyzes each stanza individually and includes appendices on several related topics.
-It is part of a planned two-volume work called The OERP Book.
-The second volume, Background for Stanzas of the OERP, will analyze the structure of the poem as a whole, the society in which it originated, its genre, and some historical events.
+The first work in the project was The Stanzas of the Old English Rune Poem, which analyzes each stanza individually and includes appendices on several related topics.
+It was part of a planned two-volume work called The OERP Book.
+However, I learned to break the project into separate documents due to the difficulty of putting it all into one huge book.

 A copy of the second edition's first volume is available here: Stanzas of the OERP.